 The Advanced Tab

 The Advanced tab in your site dashboard has a lot of things you will mess with over time.
-Since you can’t use caching plugins with Flywheel by default (this is standard practice for managed hosts), you can manage the cache here.
+Since you can’t use any of the most common WordPress caching plugins with Flywheel by default (this is standard practice for managed hosts), you can manage the cache here.
 Simply press the Flush Cache button to get things moving again if they stop.

 Additionally, you will be able to roll back to a previous WordPress version if you’re having problems with whatever you’re running.
 Plus, you can enable WordPress Multisite here, too, if your plan supports it.
 But don’t think that running WPMS will get you around the site limit for Flywheel hosting.
 Each subsite counts as a new site in your plan.
 Not just 1.